na-na-hi/renget/archive/8r6bv.md

 2pc: Due to the force-activate on ult, plus the refreshing nature of the buffs, Handel [M]+[B] replace &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Goemon as the cope lightning set of choice.
 3pc: Good buff, but can't stack, so 1 fullset per team maximum.
 &nbsp;
 &nbsp;
+*Little Joys* (Sirin set)
+Precursor: *Leeuwenhoek*
+T - Fairly large buff for any fire DPS that procs ignite M - Worst piece, but the best place to start when upgrading from the old Lee/Thales/Lee cope set.
+B - TDM is always good
+3pc: Upgrade for the old Lee/Thales/Lee
+&nbsp;
+&nbsp;
 *Willows*